Transform a little boy's bedroom with an easy DIY pegboard headboard.

 Browse the Internet looking for plywood furniture for children's bedrooms and you will come across plenty of designers, many of whom started out as a home-based business and have gone on to become major furniture producing enterprises.
-Here in South Africa there is plenty of scope for anyone wanting to start out in exactly the same way.

 This book caddy retail at around R1200 if you had to buy them ready made.
 Make your own and it will cost you nothing if you use any offcuts lying around, or R600 for a sheet of 16mm PG Bison MDF and you can then make 3 or 4 units from one sheet.

 Loft beds, when well constructed, and designed with safety in mind, definitely have a place in a children's bedroom.
 In a small bedroom, or shared bedroom, a loft bed allows for sleeping above and play below, allowing the smallest bedroom to be a fun place for any youngster.

 We have previously featured a project that shows how to make your own wine crates, and you can make a few minor modifications to the design to create the adorable storage crates for a nursery or children's bedroom.

 Decorating a nursery or children's bedroom can be fun... if you have a dash of creative ability.
 But if you don't you will love this project.
 This beautiful nursery is decorated in shades of pale blue and pink, with splashes of white and magenta polka dots.